 In a previous post, I took a trip down memory lane and relived moments that made my childhood great.
 One of my favorite memories was the 90s television show Family Matters.
-And before I delve into the topic at hand, take a look at the following clip for me.
+Before I delve into the topic at hand, take a look at the following clip for me.

 One of the focal storylines, if not the main storyline of the show, was Steve Urkel’s infatuation for his next-door neighbor, Laura Winslow.
 He pursued her for 9 seasons; he treated her with respect, bought her gifts, and was always there when she needed help.
 Laura, however, found him annoying, constantly dismissed him, and even convinced him to change himself into his alter ego (Stefan Urquelle) in order to be with her.
 Although Steve did have a beautiful girlfriend, Myra Monkhouse, who loved and appreciated him just the way that he was, his nose stayed wide open for Laura and he finally won her affection at the end of the series.
 Steve Urkel, ladies & gentleman, is what many would classify as a SIMP.